This Land Is My Land: Development and release

-This Land is My Land is in development by Game Labs, who previously worked on the Ultimate General series and online multiplayer game Naval Action.
+This Land is My Land was developed by Game-Labs.
 The game was released via Steam Early Access on Windows in late 2019; the full game was released on October 20, 2021.

-On February 24, 2022, Game Labs announced that development on updates would be halted due to the 2022 Russian invasion of Ukraine and the members are prioritising saving their families.
+On February 24, 2022, Game-Labs announced that development on updates would be halted due to the 2022 Russian invasion of Ukraine and the members are prioritising saving their families.

 Reception

 The game was criticised for its stereotypical portrayal of Native American peoples as a homogenous people rather than a varied group of peoples with different cultures, and for not consulting any indigenous people during the design and writing of the game.
 Baylee Giroux of Vice criticised the developer's denials of racist or stereotypical content, noting that they "could have listened respectfully to their criticism", but "instead they've done actual harm" with the creation of the game and its community.